 In the past few months leading up to my new book, The Convenience Revolution, I’ve focused on ways to be more convenient for your customers.
 I’ve shared six Convenience Principles and numerous examples and case studies.
 The goal is to eliminate friction.
-What I haven’t done is talked to you about what causes friction.
+What I haven’t done is talk to you about what causes friction.
 Here’s […]

 In the past few months leading up to my new book, The Convenience Revolution, I’ve focused on ways to be more convenient for your customers.
 I’ve shared six Convenience Principles and numerous examples and case studies.
 The goal is to eliminate friction.
-What I haven’t done is talked to you about what causes friction.
+What I haven’t done is talk to you about what causes friction.

 Here’s a question: What is it that you don’t like about some of the companies and organizations you do business with?
 As an example, there is always a company that makes me go through their entire advertising pitch before anyone picks up the phone.
 I’ve practically memorized it.
 It’s frustrating that I am forced to listen to that recording every time I call.
 That’s friction.